 - The file or directory is corrupted and unreadable folder – According to users, sometimes they might encounter this message while trying to access certain directories.
 If you have issues reading files or folders, be sure to try some of our solutions.

-- The file or directory is corrupted and unreadable c drive, please run the chkdsk utility – In some cases, you’ll get an error message asking you to run chkdsk utility on your C drive.
+- The file or directory is corrupted and unreadable in the C drive, please run the chkdsk utility – In some cases, you’ll get an error message asking you to run the chkdsk utility on your C drive.
 We explained in detail how to run chkdsk in this guide, so be sure to check it out.

-- Repair corrupted directory external hard drive – Sometimes files can get corrupted on external hard drives as well.
-In some cases, you might be able to recover your files with third-party tools, but usually the best option is to run chkdsk scan.
+- Fix/Repair corrupted directory external hard drive – Sometimes files can get corrupted on external hard drives as well.
+In some cases, you might be able to recover your files with third-party tools; but usually, the best option is to run a chkdsk scan.
 If everything fails, you might have to format your drive.

-- When Command Prompt opens, enter chkdsk /f X: and press Enter.
-Be sure to replace X with the letter that matches your hard drive partition.
+- Type the following command, press Enter, and be sure to replace X with the letter that matches your hard drive partition:

 - Wait while chkdsk scans your hard drive partition.

-- Make sure that external storage device is connected to your PC.
+- Make sure that the external storage device is connected to your PC.

-- Now press Windows Key + X and choose Disk Management from the menu.
+- Right-click the Start icon and choose Disk Management from the menu.

-- When Disk Management window opens, locate Unallocated space section, right-click it and choose New Sample volume.
-Be sure to select the correct partition on your external hard drive in order to avoid file loss.
+- When the Disk Management window opens, locate the Unallocated space section, right-click it and choose New Sample volume.
+Select the correct partition on your external hard drive to avoid file loss.

 - New Simple Volume Wizard will now open.
 Click Next.